-To create a table in Typora, you could simplify write down a table header in markdown.
+To create a table in Typora, you can simply write out a table header in markdown.

 |First Header | Second Header|

-Also, you could also insert table from the menu bar.
+Or, you can also insert table from the menu bar.

 A table must have table headers and at least one row and one column.

-Command/Ctrl+Enter to quickly insert an empty row under current table row.
-Context menu is also available for add row action.
+Command/Ctrl+Enter to quickly insert an empty row under the current table row, or use the Context menu (right click).

 Put the cursor inside a table and a table tooltip will show above the table header.
-Click the most left icon, and you will be able to resize the table like most rich editors.
+Click the most left icon, and you will be able to resize the table.

-If you want to make the table larger than 6 columns or 10 rows, you could click the row/column number input and input a proper number.
+If you want to make the table larger than 6 columns or 10 rows, you can click the row/column number and enter a number.

-In GitHub Flavored Markdown, column alignment is configurable like following:
+In GitHub Flavored Markdown, column alignment can be specified as follows:

 | Default | Left | Right | Center | | ------- | :---- | ----: | :----: | | cell1 | cell2 | cell3 | cell4 |

-In typora, you could simply change text alignment under a column by selecting related alignment icon from table tooltip.
+In Typora, you can simply change text alignment under a column by selecting the related alignment icon from table tooltip.